kernelRidge

 alpha (optional) is a positive floating-point number indicating the

-regularization strength, corresponding to alpha
+regularization strength, corresponding to alpha in the objective

 function.
 The default value is 1.0.